alessandro-gentilini/knuth-interview-2006/README.md

 course, but then, how I would punch the cards, you know, and put it into the IBM computer.
-Before they took the shot of the IBM computer, they planted a great, big IBM sign on the machine, so that nobody could fail to miss it, you know, that I was doing this, and then I’m turning the buttons on the console, and getting the numbers out, and it’s getting printed out on the IBM printer, and then the Coach is looking at it and posting this up.
+Before they took the shot of the IBM computer, they planted a great, big IBM sign on the machine, so that nobody could fail to miss it, you know, that I was doing this, and then I'm turning the buttons on the console, and getting the numbers out, and it's getting printed out on the IBM printer, and then the Coach is looking at it and posting this up.

 So this was a little movie that I